howlingmad/kerbside/README.md

 Website
 -------

-visit the [Kerbside website](http://kil.gr/kerbside/) to see a mobile friendly page built by using the JSON output.
+visit the [Kerbside website](http://kil.gr/kerbside/) to see a mobile friendly page built using the JSON output.

 Author
 ------